How to reach

 The keep, in its embryonic version, dates back to the 13th century, but all the most important works were carried out during the 14th century, when the castle became the seat of a Marquisate.
 The Malaspina, Spinetta Malaspina and Leonardo 1st above all, transformed the military stronghold into a prestigious residence.

-More changes, like the building of a new outer walled curtain, dates back to the 15th-16th centuries, in order to adapt the castle defences to the new gunpowder weapons.
-Access the castle was totally changed: from the Outer Gate (that crosses on the north-west tower) an open air way starts, running along the external walls, controlled by a rounded turret; at the end of this path a second gate opens in a newly built rounded barbican with gun holes facing the valley and with an annexed guard barrack.
+More changes, like the building of a new outer walled curtain, date back to the 15th-16th centuries, in order to adapt the castle defenses to the new gunpowder weapons.
+Access to the castle was totally changed: from the Outer Gate (that crosses on the north-west tower) an open air way starts, running along the external walls, controlled by a rounded turret; at the end of this path a second gate opens in a newly built rounded barbican with gun holes facing the valley and with an annexed guard barrack.
 From here starts a new 'walled' way, a corridor, from which it was impossible to deviate, that leads to the Inner Gate.
-Also the scarped reinforcements added to a great part of the outer walls and the keep, seem to date this period, there are no traces or testimonies of preexisting machicolations or openings provided by building the parapet out on consoles, projecting beyond the face of the wall.
+Also the scarped reinforcements added to a great part of the outer walls and the keep, seem to date from this period, there are no traces or testimonies of preexisting machicolations or openings provided by building the parapet out on consoles, projecting beyond the face of the wall.